How to start a business in Alabama (2023)

 Also, you can group your future customers according to how often they need your service.

 Some of them, like big companies, may want regular service, for example once a week, while others may need your service at a particular time of the year.

-Substep #8: Make a marketing plan
+Substep #8: Make a marketing plan for your Alabama business

 This is the point where you should outline your strategic marketing plan for attracting customers.

 You should also explain how you will promote your Alabama business on the market.

 Additionally, you should mention the sum you are prepared to spend on marketing activities.

 For instance, when starting a lawn care business, you may want to conquer the market by offering lower prices than your competitors.